 Finally, once decisions are made on all applicants, Guttentag reviews the group as a whole and sees if any decisions should be changed.
 After that, decision letters are printed, reviewed for accuracy, stuffed and sent.
 It's a very detail-oriented, high volume, labor-intensive process, which is why Duke admissions takes three months to do it!
 The whole process is designed to be personal and to consider each applicant both as an individual and as part of the whole applicant pool.
 "We never limit ourselves to a specific number of students from a state or high school.
 We never admit anyone we don't think can succeed and thrive at Duke," Guttentag says.

-For more information on college admissions and related topics, check out the links on the next page.
+For more information on college admissions and related topics, check out the links below.